Chapter 30:

 “Great.
 In that case, let’s start from the beginning.
 My name is Noah,” I said, gesturing to my companions.
 “And this is Luna and Bel.”

-The girl gave a slight bow and said, “It’s nice to meet you all.
+The girl gave a slight bow and said, “Nice to meet you.
 My name is Sakura.”

 After introducing herself, she began explaining her predicament.
 She and her younger brother, Finn, had gone to see a movie earlier today.
-On their way home, they decided to take a leisurely walk, but somewhere along the route, she let Finn out of her sight for a moment—and just like that, he disappeared.
+On their way home, somewhere along the route, she let Finn out of her sight for a moment—and just like that, he disappeared.

 Her words were growing faster and more frantic as panic began to creep back in.